Prosthesis: History

 Pliny the Elder also recorded the tale of a Roman general, Marcus Sergius, whose right hand was cut off while campaigning and had an iron hand made to hold his shield so that he could return to battle.
 A famous and quite refined historical prosthetic arm was that of Götz von Berlichingen, made at the beginning of the 16th century.
 The first confirmed use of a prosthetic device, however, is from 950 to 710 BC.
 In 2000, research pathologists discovered a mummy from this period buried in the Egyptian necropolis near ancient Thebes that possessed an artificial big toe.
 This toe, consisting of wood and leather, exhibited evidence of use.
-When reproduced by bio-mechanical engineers in 2011, researchers discovered that this ancient prosthetic enabled its wearer to walk both barefoot and in Egyptian style sandals.
-Previously, the earliest discovered prosthetic was an artificial leg from Capua.
+When reproduced by bio-mechanical engineers in 2011, researchers discovered that this ancient prosthesis enabled its wearer to walk both barefoot and in Egyptian style sandals.
+Previously, the earliest discovered prosthesis was an artificial leg from Capua.

 Around the same time, François de la Noue is also reported to have had an iron hand, as is, in the 17th century, René-Robert Cavalier de la Salle.
 Henri de Tonti had a prosthetic hook for a hand.
-During the Middle Ages, prosthetics remained quite basic in form.
-Debilitated knights would be fitted with prosthetics so they could hold up a shield, grasp a lance or a sword, or stabilize a mounted warrior.
+During the Middle Ages, prostheses remained quite basic in form.
+Debilitated knights would be fitted with prostheses so they could hold up a shield, grasp a lance or a sword, or stabilize a mounted warrior.
 Only the wealthy could afford anything that would assist in daily life.

 One notable prosthesis was that belonging to an Italian man, who scientists estimate replaced his amputated right hand with a knife.
 Scientists investigating the skeleton, which was found in a Longobard cemetery in Povegliano Veronese, estimated that the man had lived sometime between the 6th and 8th centuries AD.
 Materials found near the man's body suggest that the knife prosthesis was attached with a leather strap, which he repeatedly tightened with his teeth.

 During the Renaissance, prosthetics developed with the use of iron, steel, copper, and wood.
-Functional prosthetics began to make an appearance in the 1500s.
+Functional prostheses began to make an appearance in the 1500s.

 Technology progress before the 20th century

 An Italian surgeon recorded the existence of an amputee who had an arm that allowed him to remove his hat, open his purse, and sign his name.
-Improvement in amputation surgery and prosthetic design came at the hands of Ambroise Paré.
+Improvements in amputation surgery and prosthetic design came at the hands of Ambroise Paré, who is considered the father of modern prosthetics.
 Among his inventions was an above-knee device that was a kneeling peg leg and foot prosthesis with a fixed position, adjustable harness, and knee lock control.
-The functionality of his advancements showed how future prosthetics could develop.
+The functionality of his advancements showed how future prostheses could develop.

 Other major improvements before the modern era: